 Yes, your UPS devices should always remain connected to grid power.
 If you experience bad power quality or a power outage, it can happen so suddenly that you may not have time to plug the ups in and switch it on.
 The devices you want to protect should remain plugged into the UPS and the UPS should stay plugged in at the wall.

 10. Can a UPS Get Me Emergency Power During Load Shedding?

 Yes, it can, although the supply will be limited by the capacity of the device.
 It probably won’t power your whole house.
 Load shedding is a common problem in South Africa.
 The uninterruptible power supply (UPS) is designed to provide uninterrupted power to sensitive electronic equipment during periods of power failure.

 If you live in South Africa, you may experience frequent power outages.
 These outages can cause problems with your computer, phone, internet router, and other electronics.
-Get yourself a UPS at Virtual Sense today and beat load shedding.
+Get yourself connected to UPS Power if you live in South Africa contact Virtual Sense today and beat load shedding.